 Each calculation page includes several blocks :

-- one or two calculation table(s) (2) depending on the calculation format and the buttons (7) enabling to process the computation,
+- one or two calculation table(s) (6) depending on the calculation format and the buttons (7) enabling to process the computation,

 - link to tooltips and to a tutorial (4) (displayed above the calculation table(s)),

 - an explanatory scheme (5) in most of the calculation pages that can be enlarged by clicking on it (at the top left of the page).